mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ---

-### Amensia
+### Amnesia

-Amensia is the term used for the **partial or complete loss of memory that occurs temporarily or permanently**.
-Amensia can be caused by a number of things such as impacts to the head and neurodegenerative diseases.
+Amnesia is the term used for the **partial or complete loss of memory that occurs temporarily or permanently**.
+Amnesia can be caused by a number of things such as impacts to the head and neurodegenerative diseases.

-In general there are three major types of amensia: infantile amensia, anterograde amensia and retrograde amnesia.
+In general there are three major types of amnesia: infantile amnesia, anterograde amnesia and retrograde amnesia.

 **Anterograde amnesia** refers to the inability to recall **new information**.